brainbotsector/CharityManagementSystem/README.md

 # CharityManagementSystem
-This project is developed using Java, CSS and MySQL.
+This project is developed using Php,Java, CSS and MySQL.